Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 Every numpy array is a grid of element of the same type. when you create an array, Numpy tries to guess what type the elements of array are.

-and Functions that construct arrays usually also include an optional argument to explicilty specify the datatype.
+Functions that construct arrays usually also include an optional argument to explicilty specify the datatype.

-here is example.

 ```python
 >>> import numpy as np